Let me begin the 13th Cabinet Meeting.

 Third, we need to clarify policy priorities.
 First and foremost, we should be of help to those hit hardest.
 We have to ensure that vulnerable individuals and businesses can withstand this situation and carry on.
 In times of difficulty, the priority has to be on protecting the jobs of workers on the brink of unemployment and providing support for the people who are more susceptible – those who’ve lost their jobs or are struggling to make ends meet.
 In addition, we should focus on playing the role of a bulwark so that those microbusiness owners and the self-employed directly hit by economic contraction will not fall into ruin.

 In particular, we should never lower our guard, even the slightest bit, during crisis management.
 While swiftly responding to anxieties in the financial and foreign exchange markets, necessary liquidity should be provided in a timely manner so that businesses do not go bankrupt due to financial constraints.
 Through these preemptive measures, we should focus our efforts on preventing economic fundamentals from crumbling and keeping the situation from deteriorating further.

 While striving to bring the COVID-19 outbreak under control, we should prepare to take full-fledged measures in order to intensively boost domestic demand and consumption.
 Many countries across the globe will also be implementing massive stimulus packages.
 I ask you to channel all of your capabilities into utilizing these to create momentum for the rebound of our economy.

 The Government will surmount the current crisis with extraordinary resolve and exceptional volition.
-I ask the people to join forces not only as principal agents in the quarantine efforts but also as the main economic players.
+I ask the people to join forces not only as principal agents in the infectious disease prevention and control efforts but also as the main economic players.
 Thank you.